 A man with dark curly hair, a goatee, and earrings smiling outdoors, wearing a plaid shirt, with trees and a wooden fence in the background.

-Jesus Solorio, LMFT 111784
+Jesus Solorio, el/he/him LMFT 111784

-Melina Juárez Pérez, Student in Practicum,
+Melina Juárez Pérez, ella/she/her Graduate Student in Practicum

-Cristina Mariscal, LMFT 130168
+Cristina Mariscal, ella/she/her LMFT 130168

 Meet Our Partners